pstetz/slowmo/README.md

 While this sounds like a lot we have just as much.
 CONNECTOME, ENGAGE, and RAD have a combined ~1,500 sessions on Flywheel and a estimate of 3 tasks per session and 150 volumes per task mean we have 675,000 individual frames

-### Classes

-There are 4 classes that are helpful to abstract away a lot of details

-- Button.
-Gathers all relevant button logs and can filter from there.
-- Cloud.
-Pulls data from flywheel
-- (unused) Dicom.
-This is helpful, so I don't need to remember pydicom details.
-Also it will load all dicoms and gather relevant information by specifying a dicom directory
-- (unused) Model.
-Helps load and save the model.
-This is useful because this will run over several weeks maybe and I want to checkpoint progress

 ### Todo

 - Make the nifti movies more stylistic (add flashes when updating, work on colors, 3 dimensional, structural image in background)
 - Collect all demographic information that should go in model
+- Compare MSE of multiband with singleband
+- Make working model of lgbm and cnn
+- Interpolate an series to around 16 fps

+### Done
 - Normalize the model inputs
 - Fix the onsets for the keypresses

-### Done
 - Decide if modeling on dicoms is better or if processed images would work
   - Nifti are better I think although ones that are not slice time corrected might be better.
 - Gather the movement for all tasks in the same CSV